 - A review of the costs of serving the business community

-- How it's planned to gradually transition business customers to the new framework over time
+- How its planned to gradually transition business customers to the new framework over time

-Key changes proposed
+Key changes published

 - National Charges as opposed to individual Local Authority charges

 - Charges which reflect the actual costs of providing water services to the business sector

 - Increases or decreases in charges for business customers depending on current charges

 - Transitional arrangements to ensure bill changes are implemented fairly and with time to plan ahead

 - Four separate tariff classes for metered connections: Bands 1 - 4